Welcome to “The Americans”. Who are they? What can they teach us in the 21st Century?

 At the time, I thought: how do women deal with men like this?

 I was about to find out.

 By the time we reached Cortez, nestled close to New Mexico, Arizona and Utah in the south-west corner of Colorado, night had fallen.
 We rolled into town on Route 160 and drew up in the dusty parking lot of a brightly-lit bar.

 ‘She’s here,’ Ray said.
 He killed the engine and sat there for a moment, looking straight ahead.
 ‘She’s here.’

-When he stepped out of the car he was shorter than I’d expected: less man-mountain, more mere man.
+When he stepped out of the car he was shorter than I’d expected: less man-mountain, more man.
 He looked in the wing mirror and slicked back his hair.
 He opened a suitcase and took out a clean shirt.
 I saw more tattoos.
 More flesh.

 I followed him in.
 A woman stood behind the bar, polishing a glass.
-She was slight, with a sallow face, sad eyes, thin, shoulder-length black hair, a white blouse and black jeans.
+She was slight, with a sallow face, sad eyes, thin, shoulder-length black hair, a white shirt and black jeans.
 When the door slammed, she looked up and saw us.